lawsmd/Rock-Castle-Construction-Company/README.md

 However, as a result, any visualization which used Sales ***and*** Expenses together (i.e. *Profit and Loss*) would need special input filtering via programming code.
 For Power BI, the languase used is **DAX**, which Microsoft defines as:

-> "DAX is a collection of functions, operators, and constants that can be used in a formula, or expression, to calculate and return one or more values.
+> "a collection of functions, operators, and constants that can be used in a formula, or expression, to calculate and return one or more values.
 Stated more simply, DAX helps you create new information from data already in your model."

 In this sample, I needed to re-calculate *Gross Revenue* by summing only the items with a 'Type' matching a Sales transaction.
 This formula is repeated for Expense transaction types, and then the two measures are combined to calculate *Net Income*.